robconery/blog/_posts/2015-08-20-designing-a-postgresql-document-api.md

 This can be really confusing.
 If I try to send in `doc` (our JSON.parsed object) it will get turned into `[Object object]` by plv8.
 Which is weird.

-Moreover if I try to return a Javascript object from this function (say, our `doc` variable) - I'll get an error that it's an invalid format for the type JSON.
+Moreover if I try to return a JavaScript object from this function (say, our `doc` variable) - I'll get an error that it's an invalid format for the type JSON.
 Which is *ultra confusing*.

 For our result I'm simply returning the body from our query result - and it's a string, believe it or not, and I can just pass it straight through as a result.
-I should note here as well that all results from `plv8.execute` return an Array of items that you can work with as Javascript objects.
+I should note here as well that all results from `plv8.execute` return an Array of items that you can work with as JavaScript objects.

 ## The Result